The Boardroom Reckoning

 Gartner estimates that up to 70% of large-scale digital transformation and modernization initiatives fail to deliver their intended outcomes.
 That number has hovered stubbornly high for years, but the stakes in 2026 are different.

 AI is now boardroom language.
-Investors ask about it on earnings calls, regulators expect explainability and traceability in critical systems, and yet, most enterprises still carry legacy estates that make AI adoption little more than a slide deck talking point.
+Investors ask about it on earnings calls.
+Regulators expect explainability and traceability in critical systems.
+And yet, most enterprises still carry legacy estates that make AI adoption little more than a slide deck talking point.

 Why the Old Playbooks Fail